 Indeed, the social fabric of America between the years of 1961 and 1975 was about as tattered as I have ever seen it.
-Of course, I was not around during the Civil War (1861-1865) when the country actually was divided—politically, culturally and geographically.
+Of course, I was not around during the Civil War (1861-1865) when the country WAS divided—politically, culturally, and geographically.

-“Don’t trust anybody older than thirty,” warned leaders of the counterculture.
-Street revolutionaries.
-Meanwhile, groups called The Weather Underground, the Symbionese Liberation Army, and the Black Panthers were blowing up buildings, robbing banks, and attacking and killing police.
+“Don’t trust anybody older than thirty,” warned leaders of the counterculture—street revolutionaries.
+Meanwhile, The Weather Underground, the Symbionese Liberation Army, and the Black Panthers were blowing up buildings, robbing banks, and attacking and killing police.

-Some students and even some faculty on college campuses are the living by-products of this raucous and intense era—though I doubt if many of their middle class and middle aged parents who find themselves knee-deep in mortgages and college loans are eager to “fess up” to having been one of America’s ubiquitous “if it feels good, do it” flower children.
+Some students and even some faculty on college campuses are the living by-products of this raucous and intense era—though I doubt if many of their middle class and middle-aged parents who find themselves knee-deep in mortgages and college loans are eager to “fess up” to have been one of America’s ubiquitous “if it feels good, do it” flower children.

-As a student at the University of Kansas and as editor of the University Daily Kansan (KU’s student newspaper) I watched demonstrators engage in running battles with Chicago cops during the 1968 Democratic convention.
-Heads were cracked open by police wielding cudgels, and the streets were blood-soaked.
+As a student at the University of Kansas and as editor of the University Daily Kansan (K.U.’s student newspaper), I watched demonstrators engage in running battles with Chicago cops during the 1968 Democratic convention.
+Police wielding cudgels cracked open heads, and the streets were blood-soaked.
 Protesters retaliated by throwing plastic bags filled with human feces at police.
 Reporters called those protesters “waste baggers.”
 The cops had other names for them.

-Back on campus at K.U. angry students in 1970 burned down the Student Union.
-It was a residual gesture aimed at showing solidarity with four Kent State University students who were killed and nine who were wounded May 4th, 1970 when Ohio National Guardsmen fired into a crowd of students who were demonstrating against President Nixon’s decision to bomb Cambodia—a move that was seen as an expansion of the Vietnam war.
+Back on campus at the University of Kansas, angry students in 1970 burned down the Student Union.
+It was a residual gesture aimed at showing solidarity with four Kent State University students who were killed and nine who were wounded May 4, 1970 when Ohio National Guardsmen fired into a crowd of students who were demonstrating against President Nixon’s decision to bomb Cambodia—a move that was seen as an expansion of the Vietnam war.

 Not long after that, as a Chicago Tribune reporter, I covered what seemed like the “demonstration of the week” as protesters took to the streets again and again to protest an infinite menu of social, racial, ethnic, political, environmental and economic evils.

-Unlike today, when police have opted to allow protesters to destroy property, the protests I covered in Chicago were met with unflinching and deadly force.
-It was Mayor Richard J. Daley’s City, and he was not going to allow protesters to overturn cars and burn buildings.
+Unlike today, when police have opted to allow protesters to destroy property, loot, and burn entire city blocks to the ground, the protests I covered in Chicago were met with unflinching and deadly force.
+It was Mayor Richard J. Daley’s City, and he was not going to allow protesters to overturn cars, loot, and burn buildings.

 That didn’t stop them.
-Foolishly, they charged the police whose numbers had swelled to more than 1,000.
+Foolishly, students charged the police, whose numbers had swelled to more than 1,000.
 The police quickly counter-attacked.
 Unlike 1968, these protesters came prepared, many wearing motorcycle and football helmets.
 However, Chicago’s police were well trained and better armed.
 It was no contest.

 Even though 28 policemen were injured in the melee, there was little doubt who had won.
-Six Weathermen were shot by police, and an unknown number were wounded.
+Police shot six Weathermen, and an unknown number were wounded.
 About seventy rioters were arrested.

 Was America ever as divided as we are today?
 Are you kidding?
-How many protesters are today shot by police for attacking property?
+How many protesters do police shoot today for attacking property or looting?

 Check out any library that maintains digital or microfiche versions of newspapers and magazines of the 1960s and 1970s.
-The divisions today seem like minor abrasions when compared with the gaping wounds that marked America 40 or 50 years ago.
+Today, the divisions seem like minor abrasions compared with the gaping wounds that marked America 40 or 50 years ago.

 It wasn’t until the last choppers lifted off Saigon roofs on April 30, 1975, that the healing began.
 The war in Vietnam was over—finally, after almost 15 years of American involvement.

-The yawning schisms of 40 years ago, for the most part, have been filled in by the inexorable sands of time.
+The yawning schisms of 40 years ago, for the most part, have been filled in by the relentless sands of time.

 I am still amazed by that healing process.
 As a student in the 1960s, I was sure the nation would never recover from the terrible wounds of Vietnam.
 Of course, this country’s ability to heal itself is one of those things that make the U.S. so remarkable.

 Most wounds leave scars.
-We are adept at covering up those scars, but in so doing we forget what caused the injuries in the first place.
+We are adept at covering up those scars, but we forget what caused the injuries in the first place.

-So when a television analyst asks if America has ever been so divided as it is today, my answer is absolutely—just look for the scars.
+So when a television analyst asks if America has ever been so divided as it is today, my answer is absolute—look for the scars.
 And try not to repeat the mistakes that made them.

 Someone once said that good journalism is a nation talking to itself.
-Today, it seems that kind of journalism has been replaced by a nation screaming at itself.
+Today, it seems that kind of journalism has been replaced by a country screaming at itself.